DefinedNet/nebula-docs/src/data/config-reference.md

       suboptions:
         - name: conntrack
           reloadable: true
           description: Settings for the Connection Tracker.
-Currently `max_connections` is ignored in the config.
           example: |-
             conntrack:
               tcp_timeout: 12m
               udp_timeout: 3m
               default_timeout: 10m
-              max_connections: 100000
         - name: outbound
           reloadable: true
           description: It is quite common to allow any _outbound_ traffic to flow from a